Eclectic-Sheep/sheeprl/README.md

 > [!NOTE]
 >
 > All experiments were performed on 4 CPUs in [Lightning Studio](https://lightning.ai/).
-> All benchmarks but the Dreamers' ones have been run 5 times and we have taken the mean and the std of the runs.
+> All benchmarks, but the Dreamers' ones, have been run 5 times and we have taken the mean and the std of the runs.
 > We have disabled the test function, the logging, and the checkpoints.
 Moreover, the models were not registered using MLFlow.
 >
 > Dreamers' benchmarks have been run 1 time with logging and checkpoints, without running the test function.